Sales & Support: +1 (480) 360-6463

 Good Assistant Managers are empathetic and understanding, with great active listening abilities that enable them to develop bonds with the individuals they supervise as well as with business leadership.

-They keep their cool under pressure and are great at resolving problems, whether amongst coworkers or customers.
 Excellent Assistant Managers are also very creative and can come up with new ways to develop the firm or attract more clients.

 Similar Job Descriptions as Assistant Manager